NFL rumors: Jets told Derek Carr he has first-ballot Hall of Fame potential

 To the New York Jets, he apparently does.

 "I heard [the visit] went really well from both sides," ESPN's Dianna Russini reported on Tuesday.
-"In terms of what New York was trying to sell, they were pretty clear with him. ...
-They went through top to bottom of why Derek Carr can step in here and not only take this team to the playoffs, but to the Super Bowl.
+"In terms of what New York was trying to sell, they were pretty clear with him.
+They told him he's a great quarterback. ...
+They went through top to bottom of why Derek Carr can step in here and take this team not just to the playoffs, but to the Super Bowl.

 "They made it really personal, too.
 They said, 'We believe if you come to New York and win, you could be a first-ballot Hall of Famer.'"